 If history is more of an afternoon distraction, take time to visit one of the top speedways in all of America!
 Names like Mark Martin, Billy Moyer, and many others have raced on this track!
 Batesville Speedway, located in Locust Grove, has a racing season that begins in April and lasts until October.
 Batesville Speedway has all the action that your ears can handle!

 Want more?
-Batesville also has Scottish Fest hosted by Lyon College every year in April.
-Batesville is also home to the Ozark Foothills FilmFest, held every March; the organization also presents the annual T Tauri Film Festival and Movie Camp every July, one of the country's most respected youth film competitions and a training ground for young filmmakers.
-The Ozark Foothills Film Fest is every year in March as well as a summer camp for young people interested in becoming the next Steven Spielberg at the T. Tauri Film Fest.
-Mark Martin also brings in some of his best friends from the NASCAR circuit during Mark Martin Fan Days and the oldest carnival in Arkansas is held each year in September, the White River Water Carnival.
+Batesville also has Scottish Fest hosted by Lyon College every year in April and offers many other attractions throughout the year, such as concerts, sporting events, art exhibits, a hiking and biking trail, a disc golf course and more!
+Mark Martin also brings in some of his best friends from the NASCAR circuit during Mark Martin Fan Days, and the White River Water Carnival, the oldest carnival in Arkansas, is held each year in September.
 Do you want to play a course on the Natural State Golf Trail?
 We have that too!
 The Course at Eagle Mountain offers even the seasoned golf enthusiast a challenge while experiencing the beautiful scenery of the course.
+The Old Independence Regional Museum enriches the community with a wealth of history that encompasses twelve counties.
 Unlimited activity awaits you!

 Batesville has these many reasons and more to experience the oldest city in Arkansas.
 From the historic homes that line Main Street, to the banks of the White River, Batesville has something for every member of your family.